tpde2/tpde/docs/tpde-llvm/main.md

 - Non-empty inline assembly.
 - Full asynchronous unwind info (frame info only correct in prologue and at call sites).
 - Several corner cases that we didn't encounter so far.

+## Vector Support

+Vector support has some substantial limitations.
+The main focus is to support constructs that typically occur in unoptimized code that uses intrinsics.
+Generating high-quality vectorized code would require substantial effort and is therefore a non-goal.
+Scalar code can perform better than vectorized code that would otherwise be an improvement.
+For example, `shufflevector` is always a series of scalar extracts/inserts and `icmp` in many cases expensively packs the result into a bit vector.

+### Supported Types

+The only supported element types are `i1`/`i8`/`i16`/`i32`/`i64`/`ptr`/`float`/`double`. `i1` vectors with more than 64 elements are unsupported.
+Due to the limit of aggregate types to max.
+65535 elements, vectors with more elements are not always supported (see below).

+### Type Compatibility

+Only certain types (*layout-compatible types*) are lowered to a layout guaranteed to be compatible with LLVM, which are typically the types defined by the ABI (16-byte non-`i1` vectors on x86-64, 8/16-byte non-`i1` vectors on AArch64).
+For other types, the in-register layout is often incompatible with LLVM.
+Such types therefore cannot cross function boundaries as argument/return value, even for purely internal functions.
+TPDE's current lowering rules for non-layout-compatible types are:

+- `i1` vectors are represented as compact integer in a single general-purpose register.
+(LLVM typically promotes these to a larger vector type, e.g. `<16 x i1>` to `<16 x i8>`.)
+- Vectors where the element type is a multiple of a directly supported vector type are lowered as multiple parts of the same type, e.g. `<64 x i8>` behaves like `[4 x <16 x i8>]`.
+(LLVM typically widens to the next power of two first.)
+- Other vector types are scalarized, e.g. `<63 x i8>` behaves like `[63 x i8]`.
+(LLVM has very complex and type/target-dependent rules for promoting/widening integers.)

+Note that the in-memory representation of vectors always matches the representation of LLVM.

+### Operations

+Support for arithmetic operations, comparisons, casts, and conversions is generally limited.
+Some operations are only implemented for layout-compatible types.
+Some operations are unconditionally scalarized, even if a native vector instruction exists.
+Additionally, the following operations are currently unsupported:

+- `<N x i1>` `insertelement`, `extractelement`, and `shufflevector`.
+- Vector `getelementptr`.
+- Vector-predicated `select`.
+- `extractelement` with a constant source vector.
+- Most vector intrinsics.